Juxtupool/Overflow-UPI-Manager-/README.md

 This Converts your UPI SMSs into a Excel Format for easy viewing of Expenses

 # Execution
-Dump the UPI Transactions SMS to a txt File and name it Bill.txt and add to the same directory where ExpenseV3.py is located
+Dump all the UPI Transactions SMS to a txt File and name it Bill.txt and add to the same directory where ExpenseV3.py is located

 Then run the commands below